2019 North Korea–United States Hanoi Summit: Malaysia

 Dr. Chiew-Ping Hoo, a professor at the National University of Malaysia, said that the negotiations at the Hanoi summit changed when Bolton was added to the panel.
 He advised to broaden focus from the Yongbyon nuclear site, and add other sites that produced weapons of mass destruction.
 Trump had agreed with Bolton's advice due to U.S. domestic issues, which resulted in a no-deal outcome for the summit.
 Hoo also believed that North Korea is not convinced that changing the deal is the right course, but to return to the pre-Hanoi agreement details.

-Moon was ready to meet with Kim Jong Un for a fourth time to try and save the stalled denuclearization deals between the U.S. and North Korea; however, Kim Jong-un asked Moon to support a common goal to unite North and South Korea instead of supporting the United States.
-In previous talks, both leaders agreed to reconnect the railways and roads that run through both their countries, normalize a factory park in Kaesong Industrial Zone, and allow South Korean tourists to visit the Mount Kumgang resort again.
+Moon was ready to meet with Kim Jong Un for a fourth time to try and save the stalled denuclearization deals between the U.S. and North Korea; however, Kim Jong Un asked Moon to support a common goal to unite North and South Korea instead of supporting the United States.
+In previous talks, both leaders agreed to reconnect the railways and roads that run through both their countries, normalize a factory park in the Kaesong Industrial Zone, and allow South Korean tourists to visit the Mount Kumgang resort again.
 However, this joint project required the partial relief of U.N. sanctions to begin operations.
-Moon also planned to invite Kim Jong-un to ASEAN Summit in South Korea in November 2019.
+Moon also planned to invite Kim Jong Un to the ASEAN Summit in South Korea in November 2019.

-Despite the unresolved Hanoi deal, Trump was optimistic that a denuclearization deal can still be achieved from North Korea.
-Kim Jong-un said that "[North Korea] maintain[s] good relations with U.S. president, as to be able to exchange letters asking about health anytime if we want", but Kim wanted the U.S. to come to the table with a constructive attitude for the nuclear deal.
+Despite the unresolved Hanoi deal, Trump was optimistic that a denuclearization deal could still be achieved from North Korea.
+Kim Jong Un said that "[North Korea] maintain[s] good relations with the U.S. president, as to be able to exchange letters asking about health anytime if we want", but Kim wanted the U.S. to come to the table with a constructive attitude for the nuclear deal.

 Joseph Yun, the American Special Representative for North Korea Policy until March 2018, said of the summit's outcome: "This really speaks to the lack of preparation.
 You cannot draft a joint statement out of nothing.
 They never quite got around to building a consensus around sanctions, and that led to the deadlock."